Named qualified nutritionist

 No FDA recall matches in the accessible export window.
 Brand-level history can still matter even when an SKU is clean - we display it for transparency, but it does not subtract Brand Trust points without a verified brand-manufacturer-product match.

-If your dog avoids common trigger ingredients, the lineup carries these label flags: chicken, turkey, egg, legumes.
+If your dog avoids common trigger ingredients, the lineup carries these label flags: chicken, turkey, egg, fish.
 Sub-score weighting handles them on each individual scorecard.

 Brand Trust verification